Ekphrasis: The Odyssey

 Although not written as elaborately as previous examples of ekphrastic poetry, from lines 609–614 the belt of Herakles is described as having "marvelous works," such as animals with piercing eyes and hogs in a grove of trees.
 It also contains multiple images of battles and occurrences of manslaughter.
 In the Odyssey, there is also a scene where Odysseus, disguised as a beggar, must prove to his wife, Penelope, that he has proof that Odysseus is still alive.
 She asks him about the clothes Odysseus was wearing during the time when the beggar claims he hosted Odysseus.
 Homer uses this opportunity to implement more ekphrastic imagery by describing the golden brooch of Odysseus, which depicts a hound strangling a fawn that it captured.

-The Argonautika
+The Argonautica

 The Cloak of Jason is another example of ekphrastic poetry.
-In The Argonautika, Jason's cloak has seven events embroidered into it:
+In the Argonautica, Jason's cloak has seven events embroidered into it: